Siddhartha96123/GCHS/README.md

 ### Structural Alignment:

-Distance Calculation: Computes the Euclidean distances between corresponding C-alpha atoms in aligned structures.
+- Distance Calculation: Computes the Euclidean distances between corresponding C-alpha atoms in aligned structures.
+- Data Recording: Record the calculated distances in excel format.

+### Visualization:

+Matplot used to plot the recorded distances against the correspondingly aligned residue ID of the Target PDB.

 ## Output: